Covid 19 Update – 18th June 2021

-Cuba – we are currently accepting new bookings for travel to Cuba on or after 1st October 2021, flying direct with Virgin Atlantic only.
-See our separate page on Cuba Summer Holidays for more details.
+Cuba – we are currently accepting new bookings for travel to Cuba on or after 1st November 2021, flying direct with Virgin Atlantic only.

-The continued roll-out of the vaccine in the UK also gives us encouragement that a return to something resembling the ‘old-norm’ isn’t too far off, especially in the second half of 2021, perhaps including the introduction of a vaccine passport.
+The continued roll-out of the vaccine in the UK also gives us encouragement that a return to something resembling the ‘old-norm’ isn’t too far off, especially towards the end of 2021, perhaps including the introduction of a vaccine passport.

 Anyway, for the moment we’re happy to chat about pretty much anything and everything – travel, cooking, sport, film and tv recommendations, dog videos, ufo sightings, bake off……

 Although not entirely closed, travel to Cuba is currently highly restricted.
 The hoped for roll-out of the nation’s very own Covid vaccine should result in a much improved situation by the autumn.